Nursing Assistant (CNA)

 Find upcoming courses through our Course Search tool.
 Select your desired term, search "Nursing Assistant," then select "Find Courses."
 Once you find the list of courses, select "view schedule" to see when the course meets.

-Health requirements can be completed at any health facility, but we encourage using designated ProHealth Care sites.
+Health requirements can be completed at any health facility, but we encourage using designated ProHealth Care Occupational Health sites.
 These facilities manage health requirements for all of WCTC's School of Health and are most familiar with our forms.
-If you go to another site, be sure they follow the timing of necessary tests and vaccinations as explained on the health requirement form.
+If you go to another site, be sure they follow the timing of necessary tests and vaccinations as explained below.

 COVID-19 Vaccine

-Our clinical partners are requiring the COVID-19 vaccine or an approved medical or religious exemption.
-Please ensure you are fully vaccinated by the start of class.
-Your last immunization needs to be completed two weeks prior to the first day of class to ensure immunity.
+Our clinical partners recommend the COVID-19 vaccine, declination or an approved medical or religious exemption.
 The booster is not required at this time.

 Reasonable accommodations may be available for students with documented disabilities and/or sincerely held religious beliefs.
 Students seeking accommodation due to documented disability should contact the Student Accessibility Office.
 Students seeking accommodation due to a sincerely held religious belief should complete the Religious Exemption Request Form.